Science Versus Myth

 Coral reefs are pretty cool.
 More than just snorkeling destinations, they shelter tons of marine life — creatures many of us depend on for food and medicine.
 So what would happen if the coral reefs disappeared?
 Here's a hint: It isn't good.

 We all know what Viagra does and why men use it — not to mention how much money this particular prescription drug has made over the years.
-But what would happen if a woman took Viagra?
-Is it a danger, or could it somehow be beneficial?
+But does it improve sexual health for women, too?

 Cockroaches are among the most reviled creatures on the planet.
 They bring bacteria and allergens wherever they go — along with severe cases of the creepy crawlies.
 But would we really want to live in a world devoid of these little pests?